- at Selwyn St Andrew’s, with the Selwyn Foundation Group.

 Our Villas have one, two or three bedrooms, each having a well appointed kitchen, dining and lounge area – and some with their own garages or carports.
 There are carport blocks available for some dwellings also.

 They feature wheelchair accessible showers with non-slip floors and safety rails.
 All are equipped with security doors.
 There is security lighting throughout the Village.

-Work has began on a new phase for the Village, the construction of a three storey building which will house Amenities, Independent living Apartments and Rest Home/Hospital facilities.
-Completion is due in September 2017.
-Apartments are now selling, please contact the Office for an information pack.
+Work is forging ahead on the Moxon Centre a three storey building which will house Amenities, Independent living Apartments and Rest Home/Hospital facilities.
+Completion is due late October 2017.
+Apartments have been selling well and there are now only 3 of the 2 bedroom apartments, please contact the Office for an information pack.

 Selwyn St Andrews Village is responsible for exterior maintenance - i.e., painting, repairs to the roof and guttering, etc. and is also to maintain the lawns, driveways, footpaths and common garden areas.

 Residents are responsible for internal maintenance, and for care of their own garden, should they choose to cultivate one.

 A monthly service fee is levied on each dwelling to cover compliance costs, maintenance costs, insurance on dwellings, street lighting, rates and other related costs such as refuse removal.
 The service fee also includes a contribution to a sinking fund which is used to pay for long-term external maintenance of the dwellings and infrastructure.

 The entry price of the dwelling is determined by the Village.
 A percentage of this price is retained by the Village upon termination of the ‘Agreement’ and this varies according to the length of time the dwelling has been occupied.

 Details of the above and other aspects are contained in our Disclosure Statement which can be obtained on request.
 Call in - or contact our Office Staff at Selwyn St Andrews on 07 8276225.